sykesjd/sorkin-exegesis/_posts/2024-09-06-the-american-president.md

 Man, Martin Sheen really knows how to make the music work...

+### NEW Sorkin Name: John

+> A.J.: John, will you call Mr. Kodak and tell him the President's waiting?

 ### RETURNING Sorkin Player: Maud Winchester
 <sup>Character: White House aide <br> Previous appearance: _A Few Good Men_</sup>

-This one is easy to miss:

-> A.J.: John, will you call Mr. Kodak and tell him the President's waiting?

-As John moves to open the door, note the woman standing next to him — seems she got over her nephew's dishonorable discharge from the Marines.
+This one is easy to miss: as John moves to open the door, note the woman standing next to him — seems she got over her nephew's dishonorable discharge from the Marines.

 > SHEPHERD: Three years ago, we were elected to the White House by one of the narrowest margins in history.
 Today, Kodak tells us 63 percent of registered votes think we're doing a good job.
 >